 To be eligible for classic car insurance, your vehicle must fit one of the following definitions:

-- Classic Car: A vehicle 10 to 24 years old that is a rare make and model due to exceptional workmanship or limited production.
+- Classic Car: A vehicle 10 to 24 years old that has historic interest.

 - Antique Car: A vehicle 25 or more years old.
 If a 'classic car' is more than 25 years old, it is considered an antique car for insurance purposes.